This article describes how to create an entity list from open-ended text data:

 How to Calculate Sentiment Scores for Open-Ended Responses

-How To Automatically Code Unstructured Text Data Into an Entity List
+How To Automatically Classify Unstructured Text Data Into an Entity List